Social Security

 You can take Social Security as early as age 62, regardless of birth year.
 However, each month earlier than the normal retirement age will reduce your benefits up to a potential maximum reduction of 30% and your spouse’s benefit up to 35%.1

-Alternatively, you can delay taking Social Security beyond your full retirement age up to age 70 to maximize your benefit.
+Alternatively, you can delay taking Social Security beyond your full retirement age (FRA) up to age 70 to maximize your earnings benefit.

 How much of my income will Social Security replace?

-These replacement figures are lower for those who claim Social Security earlier than the full retirement age (e.g., age 62 vs. 67).
+These replacement figures are lower for those who claim Social Security earlier than the full retirement age (e.g., age 62 vs. 67) and if you assume Social Security benefits will be reduced as projected in 2035.

 How is Social Security Taxed?

-Social Security is taxed based on your income at the federal level.
-For an individual with income between $25,000 to $34,000, you may pay income tax on up to 50% of your benefits and up to 85% if your income is more than $34,000.
-For a joint return with income between $32,000 and $44,000, you may have to pay income tax on up to 50% of your benefits and up to 85% if your combined income is more than $44,000.
-It’s important to note that income is defined as your adjusted gross income + nontaxable interest + plus ½ of your Social Security benefits.4 Thus, if you have other significant income sources (e.g., pension, IRA distributions, wages, self-employment, interest, dividends, etc.), you will likely pay federal tax on up to 85% of your benefits.
+It’s important to note that “combined income” is defined as your adjusted gross income + nontaxable interest + plus ½ of your Social Security benefits.
+Thus, if you have other significant income sources (e.g., pension, IRA distributions, wages, self-employment, interest, dividends, etc.), you may pay federal tax on up to 85% of your Social Security benefits.

 Social Security may or may not also be taxed at the state level.
 Here are two examples: